acdh-tool-gallery/tool-gallery/README.md

         * A: `MRP (statisch)`
     1. Q: [4/12] Default language of the project.
 Will be used as lang attribute in the html head elements.
 Can be customized later (de):
         * A: `de`
-    1. Q: [5/12] Either you GitHub User Name, or if you want to host your code repo as part of GitHub Organsiation, the organisation name.
+    1. Q: [5/12] Either your GitHub User Name, or if you want to host your code repo as part of GitHub Organisation, the organisation name.
 This information will be used to generate a link to the code repo of your application (acdh-oeaw):
         * A: `acdh-tool-gallery`
-    1. Q: [6/12] You can write whatever URL to your coderepo you want, or you take the default value which is a combination of the 'github_org' and 'directory_name'. (https://github.com/acdh-tool-gallery/mrp-static):
+    1. Q: [6/12] You can write whatever URL to your code repo you want, or you take the default value which is a combination of the 'github_org' and 'directory_name'. (https://github.com/acdh-tool-gallery/mrp-static):
         * A: `https://github.com/acdh-tool-gallery/mrp-static`
     1. Q: [7/12] The URL you have reserved for your website. (https://acdh-tool-gallery.github.io/mrp-static/):
         * A: `https://acdh-tool-gallery.github.io/mrp-static/`
     1. Q: [8/12] The ID of the Redmine-Service-Issue for you application.
-This is needed to generate an up do date imprint (18716):
+This is needed to generate an up to date imprint (18716):
         * A: `18716`
     1. Q: [9/12] Should i18n be included to provide translations 1 - no; 2 - yes; Chose from [1/2] (1):
         * A: `1`